Pass 1 — Grammar parsing¶

 consuming an event stream. parser.rs reads Enter/Exit

-pairs to recognise rule-shaped blocks, pulls tokens out of them with
+pairs to recognize rule-shaped blocks, pulls tokens out of them with

 a small Reader abstraction, and accumulates errors as it goes.